• Loading stock data...

 Meanwhile, in Congress, House Republicans voted this summer to send a pro-NCAA bill called the SCORE Act to the floor for a vote.
 The bill satisfies the NCAA’s main wishlist items, including antitrust protections and athlete amateur status.

-But Campbell isn’t the SCORE Act’s biggest fan.
+In July, Saving College Sports wrote a letter to Congress endorsing the SCORE Act broadly.
+But Campbell still has some gripes.
 “The current bill is not a comprehensive solution to the problem,” Campbell says.
 “We don’t have a governing body that is representative of the entire college sports landscape.
 It doesn’t represent the smaller institutions very well.
 It doesn’t represent the student athletes at all.
 And more than anything, it just doesn’t function very efficiently.”

 Campbell’s lack of trust in the NCAA adds another layer to the lobbying battle in Congress—one he’s already begun to participate in.
-In April, Saving College Sports hired two lobbying firms, Invariant and Fierce Government Relations, and has spent a total of $120,000 in the second quarter of 2025, according to lobbying disclosures reviewed by FOS.
+Saving College Sports hired two lobbying firms, Invariant and Fierce Government Relations, and has spent a total of $140,000 in the second quarter of 2025, according to lobbying disclosures reviewed by FOS.

 When Congress returns from its August recess, Campbell’s influence will be put to the test.